krunkosaurus/bettertouchtool-crypto/README.md

 # Notes:
 - All values are in USD.
 - For values taken from bittrex.com, the very last price this coin was sold for is used.
 - For **NEO**, **Civic**, **TenX** and any coin tracked on bittrex.com the USD price is calculated by the last sold etherium-altcoin transaction multiplied by the current Coinbase value of Etherium.
-For me, I felt like this was the most accurate representation for rather than using USDT markets.
+For me, I felt like this was the most accurate representation rather than using USDT markets.
 - Once installed, you can delete any coins you are not interested in tracking.

 # To Install